ibm-cloud-docs/vmwaresolutions/vrw/vrw-planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning for VMware Regulated Workloads
+# Planning for {{site.data.keyword.rw}}
 {: #vrw-planning}

-Review the following requirements before you order your VMware® Regulated Workloads instance.
+Review the following requirements before you order your {{site.data.keyword.rw}} instance.
 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and services requirements.

 ## Account requirements
 {: #vrw-planning-account-req}

 The account that you are using must meet certain requirements.
 For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts).

+## Licensing considerations
+{: #vrw-planning-licensing}

+{{site.data.content.vmware-licensing}}

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #vrw-planning-dc-availability}

-The VMware Regulated Workloads deployment has strict requirements on the physical infrastructure.
+The {{site.data.keyword.rw}} deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.

 ### Data centers available for single-zone deployment
 {: #vrw-planning-dc-single-zone}

-The following {{site.data.keyword.cloud_notm}} data centers are available for VMware Regulated Workloads single-zone deployment.
+The following {{site.data.keyword.cloud_notm}} data centers are available for {{site.data.keyword.rw}} single-zone deployment.

 | Data center | Pod |
 |:----------- |:--- |